riscv-boom/riscv-boom/docs/sections/IntroductionOverview/BOOM-Pipeline.rst

 List** are made.
 On a mispredict, the saved processor state is restored.

-Although :numref:`BOOM-Pipeline` shows a simplified pipeline, BOOM implements the RV64G and privileged ISAs, which includes single- and double-precision floating point, atomic memory support, and page-based virtual memory.
+Although :numref:`boom-pipeline` shows a simplified pipeline, BOOM implements the RV64G and privileged ISAs, which includes single- and double-precision floating point, atomic memory support, and page-based virtual memory.